gregbunce/assignCensusBlocksToPolygons/README.md

 # assignCensusBlocksToPolygons
-This C#.NET code assigns Census Blocks to Polygons (voting precincts) if more than 50% is within the polygon.
+This ArcObjects SDK, C#.NET code assigns Census Blocks to Polygons (voting precincts) if more than 50% is within the polygon.